geerlingguy/packer-centos-7/README.md

   - [Packer](http://www.packer.io/)
   - [Vagrant](http://vagrantup.com/)
   - [VirtualBox](https://www.virtualbox.org/) (if you want to build the VirtualBox box)
-  - [VMWare Fusion](http://www.vmware.com/products/fusion/) (or Workstation - if you want to build the VMWare box)
+  - [VMware Fusion](http://www.vmware.com/products/fusion/) (or Workstation - if you want to build the VMware box)
   - [Ansible](http://docs.ansible.com/intro_installation.html)

 You will also need some Ansible roles installed so they can be used in the building of the VM.
 To install the roles: